 How Many Cups Should You Drink to Get the Benefits?

 It’s still debatable as to how many cups we should drink a day.
 Some studies show as little as 2 can help us reap the benefits, others suggest up to 5.
 On average, I normally drink about 3 cups a day.
 For someone who has an under-active thyroid and a history of Alzheimer’s in the family, I find it comforting to know that along with my other lifestyle choices, drinking green tea also benefits my health.

 Where Can You Buy It?

 When I first started drinking it, I found it virtually impossible to find.
 Nowadays, most supermarkets have a pretty decent selection to choose from.
 It’s also widely available in most coffee shops and restaurants such as Wagamama, also offer it for free with your meal.

 Just like it did for me, it may also take a bit of trial and error before you find one that suits your palate.
 But, don’t give up.
-There’s definitely a green tea out there to suit you!
+There’s definitely one out there to suit you!

 If you’d like to find out more information about the benefits of green tea, I suggest you head over to your favourite search engine and do some research.